Skip to content

 The apostrophe in ‘it’s’ signals a contraction (not a possessive, though apostrophe s can be used to create a possessive, ironically).

-Contractions are words that have been shortened by an apostrophe and omitting certain letters or vowels.
+Contractions are words shortened by an apostrophe and the removal of certain letters or vowels.

 • isn’t = is + not